E-Visas,Visa on Arrival and Paper Visas

 The second convenient option is the Visa on Arrival (VoA) valid normally for 30 days, but until 31 Dec 2024 this has been extended to 60 days.
 In 2024 it costs US$40 (plus a $1 surcharge on weekends, plus $1 for a passport photo if you don’t have one, plus sometimes $1-2 just because, sometimes called a “stamping fee”) payable in CASH ONLY — US dollars or Thai Baht, or sometimes they will accept 1 million kip instead (around $48).
 Euros, pounds, Aussie dollars etc. are almost never accepted — I heard of one person who was allowed to pay €40 instead of $40, but that is unusual.
 VoA is available at all 3 major airports (but NOT Savannakhet), the Boten/Bo Han Chinese LAND border (but NOT on the Lao-China train!!!), the Nong Nok Khian border with Cambodia (that’s the main crossing, right by the 4,000 Islands), and the following land borders with Thailand: Vientiane/Nong Khai (by both bus and train), Huay Xay/Chiang Khong, Tonpheung/Chiang Saen, Thakhek/Nakhon Phanom, Savannakhet/Moukdahan, and Vang Tao/Chong Mek (buses from Thailand to Pakse cross here) It is only available at ONE land crossing with Vietnam: Daensavan/Lao Bao (between Hue and Savannakhet).
 If you’re coming from northern Vietnam into Muang Khua or Luang Prabang, you must obtain a visa in person in advance at a Lao consulate, either in Hanoi, Da Nang, Ho Chi Minh City or in some other country.

 The least convenient option is a visa obtained in advance at a Lao consulate.
-If you will enter Laos at a border post where neither eVisa nor Visa on Arrival is offered (for example, at all overland crossings from Vietnam except Lao Bao in the South), you MUST do this.
+If you will enter Laos at a border post where neither eVisa nor Visa on Arrival is offered (for example, at all overland crossings from Vietnam except Lao Bao in the South), you MUST do this unless you are one of the visa-free nationalities listed above.
 This is valid at all entry points listed on this website: https://immigration.gov.la/checkpoints.
 The price depends on your nationality, and in which country you get the visa.
 At the consulate in Hanoi, you can get a visa same-day; as of June 2023 this cost VND 1 million ($43) for most nationalities.
 Laos has 3 consulates in Vietnam — in Hanoi, Da Nang, and Ho Chi Minh City.

 For more information on money in Laos see here.